ChristopherHolder/swisscode-cli/README.md

 # swisscode-cli
-Client for the swisscode competitive programming
+Client for the swisscode competitive programming framework.